 Beat the winter chill with a visit to Benalla Art Gallery.
 This popular Victorian gallery has an almighty collection, and the works of big-name Australian artists – including Arthur Streeton, Sidney Nolan, and Frederick McCubbin – give it immense appeal.
 A quality assortment of indigenous art provides further reason to visit.

-Book now: Nearby BIG4 Wangaratta North Cedars Holiday Park.
+Benalla is just half an hour from BIG4 Wangaratta North Cedars Holiday Park.

 7. The Convent Gallery, Daylesford